CanDIG/CanDIGv2/docs/ingest-and-test.md

 make test-integration
 ```

-If you get an error about missing python requirements such as `dotenv` ensure the `candig` conda environment is activated, it should be in brackets beside your username, if it isn't run
+If you get an error about missing python requirements such as `dotenv` ensure the `candig` conda environment is activated, it should be in brackets beside your username.
+If it isn't run

 ```commandline
 conda activate candig